 Heroin is a dangerous, highly addictive, illicit drug.
 Because it is a type of opioid, heroin can create addiction with only a few uses.
 Even worse, it is increasingly being mixed with other drugs, including the highly dangerous fentanyl, creating a high risk of overdose.
 If you or your loved one have the signs of heroin addiction, it’s critical to act quickly to protect your life and your future.
 Alina Lodge can provide you with the help you need through this.

-To learn more about the long-term residential treatment programs on offer at Alina Lodge, reach out to us today using our secure, confidential online form, or call our addiction specialists at 833.685.1700.
+To learn more about the long-term heroin addiction treatment programs on offer at Alina Lodge, reach out to us today using our secure, confidential online form, or call our addiction specialists at 833.685.1700.

 Common Signs of Heroin Addiction